 Minnehaha Repertory Orchestra reading sessions are open to musicians of all ages who can negotiate the music we play.
-It is not expected that one play the selections perfectly.
-A primary purpose of the reading sessions is to expose musicians to new material they don’t know, and also give one a chance to improve and enjoy music they already have played.
+Perfection is not expected, but players should be proficient on their instrument and have experience playing with an orchestral ensemble.
+The purpose of the reading sessions is to expose musicians to material they don’t know and/or to offer an opportunity to improve and enjoy music they already have played.

 Craig Randal Johnson can be reached by email at: firstname.lastname@example.org